rubenarakelyan/backup-github/README.md

 Most errors are captured and presented with as much information as possible.

 If you start seeing `403` errors, it's very likely that you've hit a rate limit.
-Try again later, and consider increasing the sleep between each request.
+Try again later, and consider increasing the sleep duration between each request.